The Problem with Poop

 What to do About Doggy Doo

-•Grab it, bag it, toss it!
+•Grab it, bag it, trash it!
 Carry bags with you when you walk your dog or while you’re on poop patrol in your yard.
 Seal the waste in a bag, and throw it in the trash.

 • Don’t like getting up close and personal?
 Use a pooper scooper for a more hands-off approach.